 Reporting on risky users or risky sign ins provides detailed insights on the metadata that Azure AD Identity Protection used to make determinations about a particular user or sign-in attempt:

-Similar to Defender for Identity, Azure AD Identity Protection supports integration with Azure Sentinel (Microsoft Security Information Event Manager), and makes data—including risky users, risky sign-ins, and detections—available via the Microsoft Graph API.
+Similar to Defender for Identity, Azure AD Identity Protection supports integration with Microsoft Sentinel (Microsoft’s Security Information Event Manager), and makes data—including risky users, risky sign-ins, and detections—available via the Microsoft Graph API.

 Identity risks and coverage